alexhrao/emily-programming/01Introduction/READMe.md

 * Solve silly puzzles about Elves with Python
 * Understand the basics of Version Control (VC) and why it's useful
 * Understand the basics of debugging, and what to do when your code doesn't work
+* Be comfortable with nothing but a Terminal
 * Read and write **Markdown**, a text-based markup language

 ## Text and Text Editors